-4 Applying the GALI method to OM systems
+4. Applying the GALI method to OM systems

-4.1 Details of the implementation
+4.1.
+Details of the implementation

-In the previous Section, we have explained that the GALI method is a powerful tool for the analysis of the attractors of weakly dissipative OM systems because it allows one to detect the chaotic attractors very efficiently and to distinguish the regular attractors of different dimensionality.
-To study the nonlinear OM dynamics, we have solved the equations of motion (3-4) and analyzed the evolution of three deviation vectors $\vec{w}{1,2,3}(t)$ whose initial conditions are orthogonal.
-After this, we have calculated the $GALI{2,3}(t)$ .
-Three different pairs chosen from the three deviation vectors can generate three $GALI_2$ .
-We have calculated the $GALI_2^{(w_1,w_2)}(t)$ based on $\vec{w}{1,2}(t)$ and the $GALI_2^{(w_1,w_3)}(t)$ based on $\vec{w}{1,3}(t)$ .
-We have used the average norm, the average $GALI_2$ , and the $GALI_3(t)$ for classification of the attractors.
-Specifically, we have assumed that any of these quantities has effectively "decayed to zero" when it becomes smaller than a given cutoff $\epsilon$ .
-We have chosen $\epsilon = 10^{-6}$ .
-Our operational rules are:
+In the previous section, we have explained that the GALI method is a powerful tool for the analysis of the attractors of weakly dissipative OM systems because it allows one to detect the chaotic attractors very efficiently and to distinguish the regular attractors of different dimensionality.
+To study the nonlinear OM dynamics, we have solved the equations of motion (3), (4) and analyzed the evolution of three deviation vectors $\vec{w}{1,2,3}(t)$ whose initial conditions are orthogonal.
+After this, we have calculated the GALI{2,3}(t).
+Three different pairs chosen from the three deviation vectors can generate three GALI2.
+We have calculated the GALI2^(w1,w2)(t) based on $\vec{w}{1,2}(t)$ and the GALI2^(w1,w3)(t) based on $\vec{w}{1,3}(t)$.
+We have used the average norm and (b)) and the mLE method (c).
+Each pixel has been obtained after solving the equations of motion for ten different initial conditions.
+Its color corresponds to the the most 'complex' attractor which we have detected for given Δ and P. Note that the mLE method does not distinguish between the limit cycles and the limit tori.
+Panel (b) shows a zoom of the area within the white box in panel (a).
+The OM system operates in the weakly dissipative regime ($\kappa = 0.1\Omega_m$ and $\gamma = 10^{-4} \Omega_m$).